Zeepaardje98/Laravel-React-Dockerized/deployment/terraform/digitalocean/basic-droplet/bootstrap/README.md

 The bootstrap configuration creates the foundational infrastructure needed for Terraform remote state storage:

+- **DigitalOcean Project** - Organizes all your infrastructure resources
 - **DigitalOcean Space** - For storing Terraform state files
 - **Project assignment** - Assigns the Space to your DigitalOcean project